ideal-postcodes/uk-clear-addressing/README.md

 ## Testing

-Many of the regular and edge cases are documented in the test.
-To run the test suite:
+Many of the regular and edge cases are documented in the test suite.
+To run it, type:

 ```
 npm test